chazwatkins/ash_training/labs/6-policies.md

 ## Try on your own

-- Generate policy flow charts with `mix ash.generate_policy_charts --all --format png` (requires `npm install -g @mermaid-js/mermaid-cli`, if you have issues, peek at a neighbors charts)
+- Generate policy flow charts with `mix ash.generate_policy_charts --all`.
+You can add the `--format png` option, but that requires `npm install -g @mermaid-js/mermaid-cli`, which people tend to have issues with due to node versions.

 - Add a flag on tweets called `:private`.
 Add a checkbox to the UI for it.
 Only show private tweets to users who are the author of the tweet.